newrelic/open-install-library/recipes/newrelic/infrastructure/nrdot/oracle-otel/README.md

 chmod 600 ~/oracle-secrets.env   # redundant with umask, but explicit
 ```

-If the file ends up group/world-readable, the recipe prints a warning (and tells you the
+If the file ends up group/world-readable, the recipe refuses to proceed at all (prints
-exact `chmod` to run) but still proceeds — it's a warning, not a hard failure.
-The
+the exact `chmod` to run, then exits) rather than just warning — fix the permissions and
-recipe never deletes this file (it's yours to manage and may be reused across
+re-run.
+The recipe never deletes this file (it's yours to manage and may be reused
-reinstalls).
+across reinstalls).

 ### Step 3: run the install